-Arts 4 Dementia (A4D), the national charity connecting people with early stage dementia to the arts, is launching a new programme in Dorset this month to provide support for people experiencing early symptoms of dementia and their companions.
+Arts 4 Dementia (A4D), launches Reawakening, a new programme in Dorset to provide support for people experiencing early symptoms of dementia and their companions.
 A4D's Reawakening programme offers weekly arts sessions for people with mild memory loss and dementia, as well as special dementia awareness training for arts providers (artists, musicians, dancers, actors, curators and more), enabling the long-term sustainability of dementia-friendly arts across in the county.

 “With more than 13,400 people in Dorset living with dementia and many more being diagnosed each month, the need to provide support for those with the condition, their families and carers has never been more important,” says A4D founder, Veronica Franklin Gould.
 “Time and again, we see that the risk of developing dementia can be lowered and its progress slowed by taking part in painting, singing, dancing and others arts activities.